 We are a software company headquartered in Raleigh, NC is revolutionizing how both the public and legal organizations interact with the complex paper-based court system by providing a simple to use, modern, device agnostic online platform.
 Founded by a team of software, business, and legal professionals, Civvis’ management is a diverse collective with strong experience in the public, private, IT, and legal sectors.

-We set out on a mission to redesigned access to help you redefine justice.
+We set out on a mission to redesign access to help you redefine justice.

 North Carolina Commission on the Administration of Law & Justice (NCCALJ) Final Report

 In March 2017, the North Carolina Commission on the Administration of Law & Justice (NCCALJ) published its final report (the “Final Report”) after exhaustive research and investigation.
 The Commission came back with its recommendations in a 360-page account that focused on need for improving the courts by focusing on five primary arenas — all of which the Civvis solution is custom-designed to address: (1) improving technology; (2) increasing efficiency; (3) assisting self-representing litigants; (4) gauge court reputation and citizen satisfaction; and (5) effective utilization of legal professionals.

 If implemented, emphasized, and monitored, these recommendations can substantially improve our justice system.
 They will fail, however, without commitment from state-level leaders and from court officials in every courthouse.
 Like justice itself, effective management will always be a work in progress, but it is possible and must be a priority.— Page 23, NCCALJ Final Report

 Implementing a Strategic Technology Plan for Paperless Courthouses